X16Community/x16-smc-bootloader/README.md

 the bootloader to v3 and after that you must also update the firmware.
 The fail-safe mechanism is not enabled if you only update the bootloader.

-The fail-safe means that the update procedure can be started even if the firmware is bricked, for instance due to an aborted or failed update.

-It works as follows:
+The fail-safe relies on the reset vector (address 0x0000) jumping to the bootloader main entry point (address 0x1e00).

+The main entry point checks if the reset button is being pressed.
+If so it enables the firmware update mode.
+If the button is not pressed it jumps to the firmware's original reset vector that is moved to the EE_RDY vector (address 0x0012) during the update.

+The main entry point is accessible in most cases even if the firmware has been corrupted:

 - If the update procedure is interrupted during the firmware erase stage: Firmware erase starts from the last page.
 If interrupted during this stage, the reset vector at address 0x0000 is still unchanged and will be pointing to the bootloader's main entry point at address 0x1e00.

-- If the update procedure is interrupted after the whole firmware has been erased but before writing any part of the new firmware to flash memory: When erasing the flash memory, all words are set to byte value 0xffff, which is interpreted as No Operation (NOP) by the SMC hardware.
-Execution starts from the reset vector at 0x0000 and continues until the first non-NOP instruction at address 0x1e00, the bootloader's main entryp point.
+- If the update procedure is interrupted after the entire firmware has been erased but before writing any part of the new firmware to flash memory: When erasing the flash memory, all words are set to byte value 0xffff, which is interpreted as No Operation (NOP) by the SMC hardware.
+Execution starts from the reset vector at 0x0000 and continues until the first non-NOP instruction at address 0x1e00, the bootloader's main entry point.
 This makes it possible to start the update procedure in this situation as well.

 - If the update procedure is interrupted after writing parts of the new firmware to flash memory: The first page written to flash memory holds the reset vector that jumps to the bootloader's main entry point making it possible to start the update procedure.

-The bootloader's main entry point runs every time the SMC is powered on if the fail-safe is enabled.
-It checks if the reset button is being pressed.
-If the button is pressed, firmware update mode is enabled.

-If the button is not pressed, the bootloader jumps to the firmware's original reset vector that was moved to the EE_RDY vector (address 0x0012) on updating the first 64 byte page.

 ## Verifying the New Firmware